Master of Science in Physician Assistant Degree Program

 How much do PAs generally make?

-The median annual physician assistant salary was $121,530 in May 2021, according to the Bureau of Labor Statistics.
+The median annual physician assistant salary was $133,260 in May 2024, according to the Bureau of Labor Statistics.
 Salaries will depend on where you work and your specialty.
 Some employers will also offer loan repayment.

 Because 51Ʒis Maine’s leading health professions university, students of the 51ƷM.S.P.A. degree program are well prepared for a successful, dynamic career.
-Graduates of UNE’s PA master’s have gone on to successful careers in leading institutions across the country and around the world.
-Here, you'll study within a supportive community, in state-of-the-art facilities, under the guidance of leading P.A. educators.
+Graduates of UNE’s PA master’s program have gone on to successful careers in leading institutions across the country and around the world.
+Here, you’ll study within a supportive community, in state-of-the-art facilities, under the guidance of leading PA educators.
 Plus, 51Ʒphysician assistants learn side-by-side with students from other health professions, so you’ll be prepared to collaborate in today's team-based health care.

 Source: Bureau of Labor Statistics